| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 keeps re-evaluating the expression in the second argument as long as the

-condition in the first argument evaluates to true
+condition in the first argument evaluates to true.
+Both arguments

 makes sense only with expressions involving side-effects.
 For instance: